fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 # Overview
-This lab will guide you on how to set up a K8s cluster environment using kubeadm.
-For the required networking plugin, this guide you have steps to install Flannel or Calico.
+This is a hands-on guide on how to set up a K8s cluster environment using kubeadm.
+For required k8s networking plugin, this guide you have steps to install Flannel or Calico.

-The cluster will be created with 3 VMS: manager1, worker1 and worker2.
-The three VMs will be configured by Vagrant with Ubuntu 18, 1 CPU and 2048GB ram.
+The k8s cluster will be created with 3 VMs: manager1, worker1 and worker2.
+Those three VMs will be configured by Vagrant with Ubuntu 18, 1 CPU and 2048GB ram.

-If you want to modify the resources allocated to the VMS, you can modify the Vagrantfile.
+If you want to modify the resources allocated to each VM, you can modify the Vagrantfile.
+The Vagrantfile in this hands-on is intended to be as simple as possible.
+So no provisioning is enabled by default, and all the steps required to setup the k8s cluster is expected.

 # Requirements
 - Vagrant (https://www.vagrantup.com/downloads.html)
 - VirtualBox (https://www.virtualbox.org/wiki/Downloads)

-For information on how to use Vagrant, visit the Vagrant lab.
-TBD
+For information on how to use Vagrant, check the [Vagrant](https://github.com/fabiosvaz/playground/tree/master/vagrant) playground section.

-# Lab
+# Hands-on

-## Create Cluster Nodes
+## Creating VMs
-Checkout this lab and provide any desired modification to the Vagrantfile.
-Once ready, create the VMs using Vagrant.
+Checkout the playground repo and navigate to k8s/setup_kubeadm_multi_clusters to create the VMs for this hands-on using Vagrant.

 ```
 vagrant up